 - Salt and freshly ground pepper

-- Heat 1 tsp butter in a large soup pot over medium heat.
+- Heat the butter in a large pot on the stovetop over medium heat.
 Add the chicken and cook, stirring, until cooked through.
 Remove from pot to a bowl and set aside.

 - Heat another tsp of butter in the same soup pot, over medium heat.
-Add the onion, carrot and celery and cook, stirring until onions are softened, about 3-4 minutes.
+Add the onion, carrot and celery and saute, stirring until onions are softened, about 3-4 minutes.

 - Add ginger and curry paste and cook, stirring, for about 1 minute.
 Add chicken broth, shredded apple and rice.
 Return the cooked chicken to the pot and stir in.